wp-plugins/kindred-posts/readme.txt

 == Description ==

-Kindred posts suggests your posts to visitors based on their past browsing history on your site.
-Your site learns how people are currently accessing your site and uses artificial intelligence to recommend posts that your visitors may find interesting.
+Kindred Posts learns how your website visitors are currently accessing your site and uses artificial intelligence to recommend posts that your visitors may find most interesting.

-After this plugin is enabled, you can easily start collecting statistics and recommending posts by dragging and dropping a widget into your theme.
+This easy-to-use plugin requires almost no setup and everything is set up so all you have to do is simply drag-and-drop a widget into your theme to start collecting statistics and recommending posts.
+As you get more adventurous, you can start tweaking how the widget looks and feels.

 = Kindred Posts Premium =
-We will soon offer a premium version of this plugin with additional features
+We will soon offer a premium version of this plugin with additional features:

 * More options that control the look and feel of your widgets
 * More control over visit data
 * Integration with Google Analytics